 Why is the orderbook constructed off-chain?

-Drift doesn't construct a central limit orderbook on-chain and instead opts for a flat structure to achieve cost effective scalability.
+Drift doesn't construct a central limit orderbook on-chain and instead opts for a flat structure to achieve cost-effective scalability.
 The network of Keepers monitor on-chain orders and construct their own orderbooks off-chain.
 This achieves (1) decentralisation (as each Keeper stores its own copy of the orderbook); and (2) computational efficiency (as the high throughput and intensive computations are calculated off-chain).

-What is Reduce only?
+What is reduce-only?

-Reduce only orders guarantees that you will:
+Reduce-only orders guarantee that you will:

 - NOT be made longer if you are already long (or shorter if you are already short); and